Lightstreamer/JMSExtender-lib-client-java/README.md

 $ ./gradlew build
 ```

-After that, you can find all generated artifcats (library, javadocs, and source code) under:
+After that, you can find all generated artifacts (library, javadocs, and source code) under:

 - `javase-lib`, for the Java SE library
 - `android-lib`, for the Android library